mdechiaro/vctools/README.md

 completely automated.
 It can handle multiple configs at once and merge them separately with the dotrc for complex configurations.

-A minimal yaml config (you will be prompted for other information):
+An example minimal yaml config (you will be prompted for other information):

     ---
     vmconfig: